-Typically the majority of students have determined their Major Professor at the time of acceptance into the Graduate Group in Nutritional Biology.
+Many students have determined their Major Professor at the time of acceptance into the Graduate Group in Nutritional Biology.
 Alternatively, you may opt to spend your first year rotating through different labs if arranged during the application process with the Graduate Group Chair prior to admission.
-You may have contacted a faculty member in the Graduate Group directly before you came to Davis, and they agreed to serve as your Major Professor, or a Major Professor was assigned to you based on your research interest as indicated in your application's statement of purpose.
+You may have contacted a faculty member in the Graduate Group directly before you came to UC Davis who agreed to serve as your Major Professor, or a Major Professor was assigned to you based on your research interest as indicated in your application's statement of purpose.

-It is possible to change Major Professors if you find that the two of you are not well matched in terms of research goals or even personality.
-While this is best done as early as possible, it can be done beyond the first year.
+It is possible to change your Major Professor if you find that the two of you are not well matched in terms of research goals, personality, or other reasons.
+While this is best done as early as possible, it can be done after the first year.
 You should inform your Graduate Program Advisor and the Graduate Program Staff Coordinator, Alisha Bartolomucci in 1249 Meyer Hall, of the change as soon as possible.
 If you need advice about finding a replacement, consult the Chair of the Graduate Group in Nutritional Biology or the Master Advisor.
-Contact information is included in the beginning pages of this guide.
+Contact information is included on page 6 of this guide.

 Your Major Professor is the single most important person that you will work with while at UCD.
-Your Major Professor may be referred to as your "research professor" or "principal investigator"

-or "PI" because they are the person you will work with while you conduct your graduate research.
+Your Major Professor may be referred to as your "research professor" or "principal investigator" or "PI" because they are the person you will work with while you conduct your graduate research.
 Review the discussion points in Appendix 2 with your major professor when you start at UCD.

-YOUR MAJOR PROFESSOR'S ROLE IS:
+YOUR MAJOR PROFESSOR'S ROLE IS TO:

-- Mentoring you and serving as your resource for information on research projects. - Guiding your course selection and academic progress.
-Your Major Professor, in consultation with your Academic Guidance Advising Committee, may require you to take specific coursework to design a program that is best suited to your academic research and professional needs. - Chairing your Academic Guidance Committee (PhD students only), and your PhD Dissertation, or MS Thesis Committee.
+- Mentor you and serve as your resource for information on research projects. - Guide your course selection and academic progress.
+Your Major Professor, in consultation with your Academic Guidance Advising Committee, may require you to take specific coursework to design a program that is best suited to your academic research and professional needs. - Chair your Academic Guidance Committee (PhD students only) and your PhD Dissertation/MS Thesis Committee.
 After consultation with you and your Academic Advising Committee, your Major Professor determines with you and your Graduate Program Advisor when you are prepared to take your qualifying examination.